Semi-supervised Triply Robust Inductive Transfer Learning: Introduction

 \paragraph{Covariate shift correction.} Distributional shift of the covariates between the training (source) and testing (target) data has been frequently studied in recent years.
-While importance weighting \citep[e.g.]{huang2007correcting}, the most common and natural way to adjust for covariate shift, is not robust to misspecified models or excessive estimation errors of the density ratio model.
-In recent years, methods has been developed for doubly robust covariate shift correction \citep[e.g.]{liu2020doubly,zhang2021double,zhou2022doubly}.
-Motivated by semiparametric theory, they introduce an imputation model for $Y$ to augment the importance weighted estimating equations and derive an estimator that is valid when either the density ratio or the imputation model is correct.
-The main limitation of this strategy is that it purely relies on labels from the source population and fails to give a valid estimation when both models are misspecified, or even worse, when the conditional model of $Y$ is different between the source and target populations.
+While importance weighting \citep[e.g.]{huang2007correcting} is not robust to misspecified models or excessive estimation errors of the density ratio model.
+In recent years, methods have been developed for doubly robust covariate shift correction \citep[e.g.]{liu2020doubly,zhang2021double,zhou2022doubly}.
+Motivated by semiparametric theory, they introduce an imputation model for $Y$ to augment the importance weighted estimating equations.
+The resulting estimator is valid when either the density ratio or the imputation model is correctly specified.
+The main limitation of this strategy is that it purely relies on labels from the source population and fails to give a valid estimation when both models are misspecified.
+The limitation is further exacerbated if the conditional model of $Y$ varies between the source and target populations.
 Under the scenario considered in our paper, there is a space to overcome this limitation due to the availability of a small amount of labeled data from the target population.